DAS-OATs/astrocook/docs/flux_cb.md

   </tbody>
 </table>

-Scale the y axis by a constant factor.
-The spectrum and the line list are rescaled in place, without starting a new session.
+*Scale the y axis by a constant factor.*

+The `y` and `dy` columns of the spectrum and the line list (if present) are multiplied by `fact`.

+The scaling is done in place, without creating a new session.

 ###  Scale y axis by median
 <table>
   <tbody>
     <tr>